ameyakarkal/developer/concepts/sql/optimization.md

 - statistics are used to generate the estimated values, which are then used to pick a good plan.
 - statistics are updated when usually 20% of the data is changed or manually triggered using a flag
 - histogram allows 200 steps.

+How the queries are presented affects how the statistics are used by the optimizer
+- if statistics are not present, optimizer uses Heuristics (mathematics based plan)
+- if optimizer cannot sniff the value, it cannot use the histogram (specific plan) and it falls back on density vector (general plan)
+-

 ```

 ```